kkayam/Realtime-Stock-Crypto-Price/README.md

 - Always on top
 - Drag to move
 - Scroll wheel to change opacity
-- Edit tickers in tickers.txt
+- Edit background and tickers in config.txt
+- Import any gif background using url or from resources folder (just
 - Uses finnhub websocket for price updates

-## Ticker File Format
+## Config File Format
+First line is always for background, paste in the url or path in config.txt after background=.

 1 Ticker per line.

 E.g. for bitcoin to USDT at binance: